by Roberto Gilardino, Regional Managing Partner, APAC

 Moving to 2023, China’s outlook may seem unpredictable, however, it is clear that foreign investment in China has moved into a new era.

-If you have questions or concerns related to doing business in China, please contact Roberto at email@example.com to schedule a consultation session.
+If you have questions or concerns on doing business in China, please contact Roberto at firstname.lastname@example.org to schedule a consultation session.
 Horizons can provide insight, expertise and the right solutions for you.